wyuenho/emacs-pet/README.rst

 configuration may include many "hooks", where each of them is isolated in its own virtualenv.
-While prepending many directories to ``exec-path`` is not problematic in itself, playing well with other Emacs packages that mutate ``exec-path`` is non-trivial.
+While prepending many directories to ``exec-path`` is not problematic in itself, playing well with other Emacs packages that mutate ``exec-path`` reliably is non-trivial.
 Providing an absolute path to executable variables conveniently sidesteps this complexity, while being slightly more performant.

 In addition, there are Emacs packages, most prominantly ``flycheck`` that by default require dev tools to be installed into the same virtualenv as the first